amuthusa/ElectionResults_Analysis/README.md

   Extend the election results code to get additional details about County wise voter turnout, percentage vote and also find the county which has largest voter turnout

 ## Challenge Summary:
   Based on the election data provided for Colorado local congressional election.
-Denver had the largest voter turnout with approx 83% followed by Jefferson which was close to 11% while Arapahoe has the lowest voter turnout of approx 7%
+Denver had the largest voter turnout with approx 83% followed by Jefferson which was close to 11% while Arapahoe has the lowest voter turnout of 7%
   ![Election Results county and candidates](images/ElectionResults_CountyAndCandidate.png)